marmelab/ng-admin/README.md

 ## Usage Example

-You can find a detailed configuration in the [blog demo configuration](examples/blog/config.js), where the entities are Posts, Commnts, and Tags.
-The remote REST API uses fake data, and is reset evey hour.
+You can find a detailed configuration in the [blog demo configuration](examples/blog/config.js), where the entities are posts, comments, and tags.
+The remote REST API uses fake data, and is reset every hour.

 ## Configuration Reference